bentito/cs7641/README.txt

 NB: There are flags that are settable in the source to choose:

+    Set:
-    Set NN True for the neural net weight choosing problem & False for the randomized optimization experiments Set PLOT_SPECIALS True to obtain graphs
+        NN True for the neural net weight choosing problem & False for the randomized optimization experiments
-    All flag variables are in ALL_CAPS
+    Set:
+        GRID_SEARCH_<ALG> = True to output a csv file to look for best parameters in a spreadsheet PLOT_SPECIALS_<ALG> = True to plot interesting cases RUN_SPECIALS_<ALG> = True to run stochastic analysis in some interesting cases All flag variables are in ALL_CAPS